Barbosaadev/Barbosaadev/README.md

 I'm a Brazilian software developer focused on building **modern web and mobile applications**, with experience ranging from pixel-accurate interfaces to complete products with authentication, databases, APIs, dashboards and automation.

-I enjoy turning ideas into working products — from the first MVP to production-ready applications.
+I enjoy turning ideas into working products.
+From the first MVP to production-ready applications.

 ---